yosh-matsuda/cpp-yyjson/README.md

 ### Serialization and Deserialization

 As shown above, cpp-yyjson provides conversion between JSON value/array/object classes and C++ ranges and container types recursively.
-In addition to that, conversions to/from `std::optional`, `std::variant` and `std::tuple` ([C++23 tuple-like](https://wg21.link/P2165R4)) are pre-defined.
-If a user-defined class is registered as [`VISITABLE_STRUCT`](https://github.com/cbeck88/visit_struct), casting to/from JSON object class is supported.
+In addition to that, conversions to/from `std::optional`, `std::variant`, and `std::tuple` ([C++23 tuple-like](https://wg21.link/P2165R4)) are pre-defined.
+If a user-defined class is registered as [`VISITABLE_STRUCT`](https://github.com/cbeck88/visit_struct), casting to/from the JSON object class is supported.
 Type casters can also be defined by users themselves (see the [reference](#serialize-and-deserialize-json) in detail).

 ```cpp
 #include "cpp_yyjson.hpp"